-Society for Science & the Public has made special arrangements with United Parcel Service and GES Exhibit Transportation to provide Intel ISEF participants with the easiest method for shipping projects both to and from Los Angeles, California.
+Society for Science & the Public has made special arrangements with FedEx and GES Exhibit Transportation to provide Intel ISEF participants with the easiest method for shipping projects both to and from Pittsburgh, Pennsylvania.
 Alternately you can hand carry your project or use another freight service.
 Please find below additional information about each of these four methods for getting your project to the Intel ISEF.

 In ALL cases:

 - List your name and project booth ID on the outside box.
-This info will have been sent to you via email and is listed online.
+This information will have been sent to you via email and is listed online.

-- NEVER ship directly to the Los Angeles Convention Center.
-Only ship to addresses provided on the labels we have provided you via the links below.
+- NEVER ship directly to the David L. Lawrence Convention Center.
+Only ship to addresses listed below and on the labels we have provided you via the links below.

 - Meet the deadlines for shipping, applicable to all four methods: